CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Method

-\subsubsection{Reward Formulation}
+\subsubsection{Reward formulation}

-After generating a complete report, we extract the Impression section and evaluate it using the CheXbert model \cite{smit2020chexbert}, which assigns labels to 14 common radiological conditions.
-The reward is calculated as the micro-averaged F1 score between CheXbert-extracted labels from the generated impression and the ground-truth labels:
+After generating a complete report, we extract the Impression section and evaluate it using the CheXbert model, which assigns labels to 14 common radiological conditions.
+The reward is calculated as the micro-averaged F1 score between the CheXbert-extracted labels from the generated impression and the ground truth.
+To stabilize optimization, we apply advantage whitening after estimating returns, reducing variance across trajectories while preserving the natural scale of the CheXbert-F1 reward.

-By optimizing for impression accuracy rather than token-level likelihood or findings fidelity, we directly align the model with clinical decision-making, implicitly encouraging the generation of findings that support accurate diagnostic conclusions.